-The 18-month master’s in Geo-Information Science and Earth Observation is an internationally oriented programme and is taught entirely in English.
+The 2-year Master’s Geo-Information Science and Earth Observation is an internationally oriented programme and is taught entirely in English.
 You can start in September.
 Read more about the master's programme and admission.
 You can also find more information about career perspectives.
 Read the testimonial of students from Geo-Information Science and Earth Observation.

 Imagine deploying drones to assess disaster damage and gather data that can be instantly used to take action.
 Helping self-driving cars go where they’re supposed to go.
 Or taking augmented reality to a level where it could actually help solve problems in the real world.
 These are just a few of many applications made possible by geo-information science and earth observation (GEO).

 From traditional map-making to creating modern data-driven solutions to real-world problems, this field offers an incredible variety of possible applications.
 That certainly helps to explain why a US Department of Labor report identified this industry as one of the three fastest growing of the 21st century.
 Research institute MarketsandMarkets predicts it will grow from $ 31 Billion in 2016 to $ 74 Billion by 2021.
 Logically the job market, in the private and (semi-)public sector as well as academia, is expected to grow accordingly.